 The possible harms from breast screening are

 - Diagnosing slow growing breast cancers that would never have caused any harm (overdiagnosis)

 - Exposure to small amounts of radiation during screening

 - Unnecessary anxiety in women who are called back for more tests, but found not to have breast cancer

 Any risk from radiation from mammograms is likely to be very small.
-For every 10,000 women who have regular 3 yearly screening between the ages of 47 and 73, experts estimate that there will be between 3 and 6 extra breast cancers caused by radiation.
+For every 10,000 women who have regular 3 yearly screening between 47 and 73 years old, experts estimate that there will be between 3 and 6 extra breast cancers caused by radiation.